 Doha North Sewage Treatment Works (DNSTW), Qatar

-Doha North Sewage Treatment Works (DNSTW) is a huge sewage treatment project that is being undertaken by the Public Works Authority of Qatar (Ashghal).
+Doha North Sewage Treatment Works (DNSTW) is a significant sewage treatment project being undertaken by the Public Works Authority of Qatar (Ashghal).

-The project site is located about 22km north-west of Doha.
+The project site is located about 25km north of Doha.
 Construction works for the project commenced in February 2008.

-The project is being carried out in four phases and is expected to be completed by 2012.
-It is targeted to serve a population of 900,000 citizens by 2020, treating 439,000 cubic metres of wastewater on a daily basis.
+The project was carried out in two phases and was operational in December 2015.
+It is targeted to serve a population of 900,000 citizens by 2020, treating 245,000m³ of wastewater on a daily basis.

-Treated wastewater from the project site will be utilised for irrigation and other non potable purposes while the sludge from the treatment plant will be used as soil conditioner in the neighbouring agricultural fields and as a source of green energy.
+Treated wastewater from the project site is utilised for irrigation and other non-potable purposes, while the sludge from the treatment plant is used as soil conditioner in the neighbouring agricultural fields and as a source of green energy.

-The project will primarily serve the city of Doha and its neighbouring suburbs, comprising of Umm Salal, Gharafa, Semiesma and Lusail.
+The project primarily serves the city of Doha and its neighbouring suburbs, comprising Umm Salal, Gharafa, Semiesma and Lusail.

 DNSTW construction phases

-Phase three of the project will comprise of constructing the main complex of the sewage and sewerage lines by micro tunnelling.
-The complex will be micro tunnelled at depths ranging from 25m to 34m.
-Concrete pipes measuring 2.4m in diameter and 32km in length will be laid.
+It also included the construction of the main complex of the sewage and sewerage lines by micro-tunnelling.
+The complex was micro-tunnelled at depths ranging from 25m to 34m.
+Concrete pipes measuring 2.4m in diameter and 32km in length were laid.

 Water treatment process details

-Wastewater at the plant will be treated in three stages.
+Wastewater at the plant is treated in three stages.
 The first stage involves fine screening using step screens and grit removal using vortex degritters.

-The secondary treatment will involve biological treatment using an anaerobic-anoxic-aerobic (AAA) method for the removal of organic material and nitrogen from the wastewater.
-The treatment process in this stage will also include clarification / sedimentation through the use of settling tanks.
+The secondary treatment involves biological treatment using an anaerobic-anoxic-aerobic (AAA) method for the removal of organic material and nitrogen from the wastewater.
+The treatment process in this stage also includes clarification / sedimentation through the use of settling tanks.

-The tertiary treatment will comprise of granular media filtration using dual media filters, ultrafiltration using an advanced membrane and disinfection using ultra-violet (UV) technologies.
+The tertiary treatment comprises granular media filtration using dual media filters, ultrafiltration using an advanced membrane and disinfection using ultraviolet (UV) technologies.

-Sludge recovered from the plant following the secondary treatment process will undergo digestion, thickening, dewatering and wet sludge treatment.
-The treatment of sludge will be done using aerobic digesters, centrifuges and thermal sludge dryers.
+Sludge recovered from the plant following the secondary treatment process undergoes digestion, thickening, dewatering and wet sludge treatment.
+The treatment of sludge is done using aerobic digesters, centrifuges and thermal sludge dryers.

-The wastewater treatment plant will further be equipped with odour control facilities.
+The wastewater treatment plant is further equipped with odour control facilities.

 Doha North Sewage Treatment Works contractors